open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/operator.md

 The Operator provides a [Custom Resource Definition (CRD) for the OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#opentelemetrycollector) which is used to create an instance of the Collector that the Operator manages.
 The following example deploys the Collector as a deployment (the default), but there are other [deployment modes](https://github.com/open-telemetry/opentelemetry-operator#deployment-modes) that can be used.

+When using the `Deployment` mode the operator will also create a Service that can be used to interact with the Collector.
+The name of the service is the name of the `OpenTelemetryCollector` resource prepended to `-collector`.
+For our example that will be `demo-collector`.

 ```bash
 kubectl apply -f - <<EOF
 apiVersion: opentelemetry.io/v1alpha1